SUNSHINE

 Hypernyms ("sunshine" is a kind of...):

-atmospheric condition; weather; weather condition (the meteorological conditions: temperature and wind and clouds and precipitation)
+atmospheric condition; conditions; weather; weather condition (the atmospheric conditions that comprise the state of the atmosphere in terms of temperature and wind and clouds and precipitation)

 Meaning: